 3 Bedroom holiday penthouse rental in Denia (Las Marinas)

-Casa Hernando is a lovely 3 bed 2 bath Penthouse duplex apartment, with a communal pool, gardens, air con, wifi, lift and private parking.
-Only 150 metros to the beach and shops.
+Fabulous beach location in Denia!
+Casa Hernando is a lovely 3 bedroom 2 bathroom, penthouse duplex apartment, with a communal pool, gardens, air con, wifi, lift and private parking.
+Only 150 metres from the beach and shops.

-The salon has a very comfortable sofa and dining area and the kitchen is fully equipped.
-The apartment enjoys a large swimming pool with an additional children’s pool, gardens and a children’s play area.
-The shops ,restaurants and bars are very close indeed.
+The living room has a very comfortable sofa and dining area and the kitchen is fully equipped.
+The apartment enjoys a large, communal swimming pool with an additional children’s pool, gardens, and a children’s play area.
+The shops, restaurants, and bars are very close indeed.
 A car is not required to stay at this property.
-You can walk to the beach in 5 minutes and the shops in less than 2 minutes.
+You can walk to the beach in 5 minutes and to the shops in less than 2 minutes.
 Denia is a fabulous town with something for everyone.